Santa Marta, Magdalena, Colombia

 Santa Marta is a colonial city located on the Eastern Caribbean Coast of Colombia.
 Founded in 1525 by Rodrigo de Bastidas, it is the first Spanish settlement in Colombia.
 With more than 500,000 inhabitants and an important harbor, Santa Marta is the capital of the Magdalena department and the third largest city on the Caribbean coast after Barranquilla and Cartagena.

-In my opinion, the interest in this destination lies in the surroundings of Santa Marta.
+In my opinion, the interest in this Colombian destination lies in the surroundings of Santa Marta.
 Less than an hour to the south is the Ciénaga Grande.
-A unique ecosystem mixing fresh and saltwater on which stand the famous palatito towns.
+A unique ecosystem mixing fresh and saltwater on which stands the famous palatito towns.
 The city is also located at the Sierra Nevada and Tayrona Park’s door, where some of Colombia’s most beautiful beaches are hidden.

 When to visit Santa Marta